 - 1. Since the 1970s, the Town has committed to a transportation system that serves all users by improving its walkability, bikeability, sidewalks, bike facilities, and greenways. - 2.
 Carrboro has partnered with Chapel Hill and UNC for nearly 50 years, developing a local transit system that serves almost 7 million bus trips per year and on average nearly 8,000 boardings per day in Carrboro alone.
 Carrboro spends over \$2 Million annually to provide free bus rides.
 EZ Rider Paratransit service is also available from GoTriangle (regional service) and Orange County Transit (smaller bus/van service and on demand service).
 12.7 percent of commuters travel to work by transit. - 3.
 Carrboro is committed to addressing disparate impacts of transportation decisions and prioritizing investments in racial minority and lower-income communities.
 Much of Carrboro's more affordable housing stock consists of apartment complexes, which are located along the NC 54 corridor or other nearby arterial roads.
-The "NC 54 Pedestrian and Bicycle Corridor Safety Study of 2019" assessed that several characteristics of the corridor (i.e. high speeds and traffic volumes, lack of sidewalks and paths, wooded areas) create a challenging environment for safe pedestrian crossings, connection to the downtown area, and access to transit.1 Conducting targeted outreach to these residents will help the Town prioritize and implement policies and projects with equity at the center. - 4.
+The "NC 54 Pedestrian and Bicycle Corridor Safety Study of 2019" assessed that several characteristics of the corridor (i.e. high speeds and traffic volumes, lack of sidewalks and paths, wooded areas) create a challenging environment for safe pedestrian crossings, connection to the downtown area, and access to transit.1 Conducting targeted outreach to these residents will help the Town prioritize and implement policies and projects with equity at the center.
+(As of this document's publication, there will soon be new signalized pedestrian crossings installed at three locations along NC 54.) - 4.
 The Town has been recognized for its outstanding commitment to bicycling by the League of American Bicyclists since 2006.
 As the first North Carolina community to receive Silver-level designation, Carrboro's bicycle commuter's share of 4.72 Percent places it just below the first and second highest communities (Portland, Oregon and Washington, D.C.) nationally in this metric.
 The closest North Carolina community, neighboring Chapel Hill, has a bike commute share of 1.94 percent.
 All of the other 13 North Carolina cities (out of a total of 532 municipalities) recognized by the League have well below 1 percent of bicycle commuters.